 I’d tend to describe the pub’s size as being somewhere between the small and the medium.
 It’s a dark enough spot but retains just about enough illumination to escape it being labelled as ‘too dark’.
 A bit of stained glass around the room adds a certain charm and there’s plenty of decoration on the wall, some of which we decided was probably a set of postcards depicting the various works on show in The National Gallery.

-Seating is kept fairly uniform- the front of the pub offers high seating on exclusive means, with all the lower seating kept the back of the room which closes in, conforming to the building’s curve.
-The bar itself is relatively small to other’s around the city but is a good size relative to the room.
-The drink options lean more toward the old reliables but there tends to be a few choices for those feeling more adventurous.
+Seating is kept fairly uniform- the front of the pub offers high seating on exclusive means, with all the lower seating kept at the back of the room which closes in, conforming to the building’s curve.
+The bar itself is relatively small to others around the city but is a good size relative to the room.
+The drink options lean more toward the old reliables but there tend to be a few choices for those feeling more adventurous.
 The Guinness is not to a standard that it’s ever set my world alight but I’ve heard it lauded by a few people over the years.
 On balance, I find it a decent enough pint – certainly nothing to ever consider avoiding.
 As far as the finances go – it was selling for €5.20 a fill upon the last time that we visited, which would have been around December 2018.

 So seeing as we’ve put such an emphasis on quotation here, it’s probably fitting that we re-emphasise Pintman №3’s previous sentiment and agree that Chaplin’s is indeed a – “grand little boozer” and one we’ve always found to be simple in its approach and as somebody once said: Simplicity of approach is always best.